etrusci-org/olay/README.md

 ---

+## Basic Usage

+1. Add a Browser-Source to your Scene.
+2. Enter the module URL.
+3. Delete default OBS CSS.
+4. Enter your own CSS.
+5. Adjust other settings.

+---

 ## Modules

 Demo URLs are included in the module README.
-For a live demo go [there](https://etrusci.org/tool/olay/demo.html).
+For a demo go [there](https://etrusci.org/tool/olay/demo.html).

 - [Clock](./app/mod/clock/README.md)
 - [Kraken](./app/mod/kraken/README.md)